exasol/script-languages-release/flavors/README.md

   - Compatible Exasol Versions: 7.0.\*, 6.2.\*
   - Available languages: R 4.0
   - [Here](r-4.0-minimal-EXASOL-6.2.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

+### Python2 Legacy support

+Due to EOL of Python2, it was removed from standard-EXASOL-7.1.0.
+However, in order to provide backwards compatibility, EXASOL still provides this flavor, which can be installed separately onto the database.

+- -python-2.7-EXASOL-7.1.0
+  - Base Image: ubuntu:18.04
+  - Compatible Exasol Versions: 7.1.\* (but likely also with 7.0 and 6.2.\*)
+  - Available languages: Java 11, Python2.7, Python 3.6 and R 3.4
+  - [Here](python-2.7-EXASOL-7.1.0/FLAVOR_DESCRIPTION.md) you can find more details about the flavor, such as the provided packages.

 ## Flavor or Language-specific features